 Parents and children will be invited to meet the class teacher and given the opportunity to look around the school.

-Each term there is an evening set aside for parents to discuss their child’s progress.
-These take the form of two Progress and Targets Evenings (Autumn and Summer) and a Progress/ Target Evening where parents have the opportunity to view their child’s work, (Summer.)
+There are two days set aside during the academic year for parents to discuss their child’s progress.
+These take the form of two Progress and Targets Days (Autumn and Summer).

-A further Progress and Target Evening is held in March and again organised by appointment.
-At this evening parents and guests are invited to tour the entire school, in addition to viewing their own child’s work.
+A further Progress Day is held in March and again organised by appointment.
+At this appointment parents are invited to tour the school, in addition to viewing their own child’s work.